haanjack/simpleMPI-with-zerocopy/README.md

     ```
     $ make SMS="50 60"
     ```

+  - If your target is Jetson devices, you should provide SM architectures as follow,
+    ```
+    $ make SMS="72 62 52"
+    ```
+    Because, current version of [Jetpack SDK](https://developer.nvidia.com/embedded/jetpack) 4.6 provides CUDA 10.2 and it does not support SM 8.0+ CUDA architectures.

 *  **HOST_COMPILER=<host_compiler>** - override the default g++ host compiler.
 See the [Linux Installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements) for a list of supported host compilers.
 ```